area9innovation/flow9/doc/development.markdown

 When you are developing *flow* programs, here are a few tips to make it easier:

 - Use `println()` for debugging output.
 For the JavaScript target, the output appears in the JavaScript console of your browser.
 This is typically found in some Tools/Developer menu of the browser.

 - Use `printCallstack()` to learn where code is called from.
 Requires that you compile with debug.
 For flowcpp, also use the "--no-jit" command line argument

-- Install and configure Sublimetext, and learn to use the single-step debugger
+- Install and configure VS Code or Sublimetext, and learn to use the single-step debugger

 - Use the JS debugger in your browser, and be sure to compile with debug info